daulvec/VtMB---Fashionista/CustomizeList.md

 # Customize List

-The List has several additional Mods, that you can enable or turn off, to customze the experiance to your liking by enabling or disabling in the mods in the left hand panel.
+The list has several additional mods, that you can enable or turn off, to customze the experiance to your liking by enabling or disabling in the mods in the left hand panel.

 ### Custom Clan UI